MURDriverless/HuskyControl/husky_mpcc/README.md

 # Disclaimer
 This branch is heavily based upon [Alex Liniger's MPCC](https://github.com/alexliniger/MPCC).
 It is using the version from the fullsize branch, commit 302e12a on 15 Jun 2021.

+Main changes:
+1. Using Unicycle Model, with Husky's own set of constraints
+2. ROS Implementation, with transition code from Slow Lap
+3. Slightly faster solve time for Discretization code

 ## Husky Dynamics
-A simple unicycle model is used in this version,
+A simple unicycle model is used in this version

 ### States
 ![unicycle](https://user-images.githubusercontent.com/78944454/129431697-3a2fe54c-337d-4d4b-92cb-442be8bf3487.png)